The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 As is often the case, this choice comes down to personal preference and intended use.

-If you’re looking for a quality experience while gaming and also want to experiment a little with 3D modeling or animation, GeForce is a pretty good solution.
+If you’re looking for a premium experience while gaming and also want to experiment a little with 3D modeling or animation, GeForce is a pretty solid solution.
 You might want to sacrifice a little in the performance department (as far as non-gaming activities go) because of the enormous price difference with Quadro.

-Choosing a Quadro card is really a question of how much money you are able and willing to invest in your business.
-Sometimes, your skills won’t be enough, and you will need to get good equipment to go with it.
+Choosing a Quadro card is really a question of how much money you are able and willing to invest in your enterprise.
+Sometimes, your skills won’t be enough, and you will need to get excellent equipment to go with it.

 If that’s the case, then Quadro is a perfect tool.